 In the pilot phase of this initiative, the NICHD recruited Champions from states with the highest rates of SIDS and other sleep-related infant deaths.
 The Institute selected and trained 36 Champions from 21 states to disseminate the key messages of the campaign through their local media.
 The Champions engaged both traditional and social media outlets.
 In total, they achieved 81 media placements, spreading the word about the Safe to Sleep® campaign and safe infant sleep practices to a potential audience of more than 4.8 million people.

-Now in its second phase, the Safe to Sleep® Champions initiative engaged community leaders and stakeholders nationwide to conduct both media and community outreach.
-To date, approximately 1,000 individuals, representing every state and two U.S. territories, have volunteered to be Champions.
+During its second phase in 2013, the Safe to Sleep® Champions initiative engaged community leaders and stakeholders nationwide to conduct both media and community outreach.
+As of 2014, approximately 1,000 individuals, representing every state and two U.S. territories, have volunteered to be Champions.
 This initiative helps to encourage health professionals and community stakeholders across the country to use consistent messaging to educate the public about safe infant sleep.

 Safe to Sleep® Champions are diverse; they include: